fourstepper/old-robinopletal.com/site/content/about.md

 ### The blog

 This website is built with [Hugo](https://gohugo.io/), ran in Docker and served via `Traefik`.
-If you would like to see any of the code, you are free to do so: https://git.sr.ht/~fourstepper/robinopletal.com
+If you would like to see any of the code, feel free to visit: https://github.com/fourstepper/robinopletal.com

 If you have any questions regarding the blog, my work or anything at all, feel free to reach out to me via email at: **me at robinopletal dot com**